-Bless the ol’ Vega architecture, it’s had a bit of a hard time of late.
-Since it was first announced, in hushed whispers, as the first high-end Radeon GPU in an age, it’s been hailed both as the saviour of AMD’s graphics division and the architecture which might damn it.
-Honestly, it’s neither.
+Bless the ol’ AMD Vega architecture, it’s had a bit of a hard time.
+Since it was first announced, in hushed whispers, as the first high-end Radeon GPU in an age, it was hailed both as the saviour of AMD’s graphics division and the architecture that might damn it.
+In all honestly, it’s neither.

-The lack of stock and confusion over pricing has left a bit of nasty taste in the mouth, with accusations flying around about the original RX Vega 56’s $399 price given out to reviewers only being a short-term deal.
-Both the Vega cards are still as rare as a reasoned Twitter debate, making prices artificially inflated, especially in the US.
-But stock is set to start rolling in soon, hopefully driving down the current prices, so how does the second-tier Vega stack up?
+The lack of stock and confusion over pricing initially left a bit of nasty taste in the mouth, with accusations flying around about the original RX Vega 56’s $399 price given out to reviewers being only a short-term deal.
+And now it’s as cheap as $277 (£276), but the post crypto mining price cuts are just too little and far too late.

 Other than that it’s purely a case of some tweaked power settings and lower clockspeeds – everything else is identical, down to the cooling design.
 That means we’re still talking about 8GB of HBM2 video memory and a 2,048-bit bus.
 It’s the same on-die configuration that makes the Vega 10 GPU a 486mm2 mammoth (the GP102 used in the GTX 1080 Ti is just 314mm2 for comparison) with 12.5bn transistors inside it.